rusticlion/Manastorm/manastorm_codebase_dump.md

         category = "TIMING",

         -- Default parameters
-        defaultMagnitude = 1.0, -- How much to increase cast time by defaultDuration = 10.0, -- How long the slow effect waits for a cast defaultSlot = nil -- nil or 0 means next cast in any slot, 1/2/3 targets specific slot },
+        defaultMagnitude = Constants.CastSpeed.ONE_TIER, -- How much to increase cast time by defaultDuration = 10.0, -- How long the slow effect waits for a cast defaultSlot = nil -- nil or 0 means next cast in any slot, 1/2/3 targets specific slot },